NVIDIA/TensorRT/tools/onnx-graphsurgeon/examples/06_removing_nodes/README.md

 # Removing A Node

+## Introduction

-This example first generates a very basic model, and then removes a node in the middle of the model, and reconnects the remaining nodes in the graph.
+This example first generates a basic model, and then removes a node in the middle of the model, and reconnects the remaining nodes in the graph.

 In order to remove a node, we replace the output tensors of its input node with its own outputs, and then remove its own connection to its outputs.

+## Node Removal Basics

 For example, for a graph with the following structure: